 "You need to take your medicine, Allura," she tells me.
 I hold back a groan.
 She's calling me by my first name now just to annoy me.
 If she thinks it's going to get me to take that nasty, useless medicine, she's nuts.
 "Ally, please," she adds.
 I roll my eyes and ignore her.

-After a few more minutes of her trying to get me to take the medicine, she finally gave up and left, and I put the last book back up onto the shelf before pulling a book of nursery rhymes off the lower middle shelf and settling onto my bed to read it aloud.
+After a few more minutes of her trying to get me to take the medicine, she finally gives up and leaves, and I place the last book back up onto the shelf before pulling a book of nursery rhymes off the lower middle shelf and settling onto my bed to read it aloud.
+One in particular sticks in my mind, mostly because it gave me this feeling of hope.

 My mother said, I never should